-Trans Wellbeing offers professional and peer support and information that is outside the mainstream health system.
-Trans Wellbeing recruits from the South Australian transgender community wherever possible and includes volunteers and paid staff with a lived experience (trans women, trans men, people who identify as non-binary, partners and parents).
-The service sees people from the age of 12 years and up, with a peer support service for trans/gender diverse people aged 18 years and up.
-Those aged 12 – 17 years receive a service tailored to their age.
+Trans Wellbeing offers professional peer support and information that is outside the mainstream health system.
+Trans Wellbeing recruits from the South Australian transgender community wherever possible and includes volunteers and paid staff with a lived experience (trans women, trans men, and people who identify as non-binary).
+The service sees people from the age of 12 years and up, with a volunteer peer support service for trans/gender diverse people aged 18 years and up.
+Support and information is also provided to parents/guardians/family members of children of all ages.
+Those aged 12–17 years receive a service tailored to their age.
 Services provided through Trans Wellbeing are:

 If it is an emergency, please phone 000 (Police, Ambulance or Fire Service).